What is the best way to hit a jump shot?

 - HSV B.37 – jump shot over-cut effect and examples

-In general, the best technique advice is to use a light jump cue with a hard tip, keep your grip and wrist as relaxed as possible, follow the generally-recommended stroke best practices, and be aware of various elevated-cue effects.
+In general, the best technique advice is to use a light jump cue with a hard tip, get your bridge as high as possible, keep your grip and wrist as relaxed as possible, limit arm motion, don’t muscle the stroke, follow the generally-recommended stroke best practices, and be aware of various elevated-cue effects.
 More advice can be found in “VEPS GEMS – Part XV: The Jump Shot” (BD, March, 2011).
 Others things not mentioned in the article include:

 - Most of your weight will be on the front foot and bridge hand, and